Credit: Kosisochukwu Ugwuede

 My writing was awarded a Plentitudes Prize in Nonfiction (2024) and shortlisted for the Koffi Addo Writivism Prize for Nonfiction (2023).
 It has received Best Spiritual Literature and Best of the Net nominations.

-My reporting has received a Society of Professional Journalists' Excellence in Journalism Award as well as the Oregon Newspaper Publishers Association's Better Newspaper Contest Awards for business and government coverage.
+My feature reporting received a 2023 Society of Professional Journalists' Excellence in Journalism Award.
+My reporting was also awarded two Oregon Newspaper Publishers Association's Better Newspaper Contest Awards for business and government coverage in 2024.

 I graduated Oregon State University's MFA in nonfiction writing program and earned an undergraduate degree in Microbiology & Biochemistry from the University of Nigeria.